 In late January King Cormorants had their chicks already.
 Nevertheless the birds carried on "refurbishing" their nests.

 King Cormorants nest tightly in the neighbourhood of Rockhopper penguins.
 Such colonies provide not only interesting observations but also super strong smells from guano, urine and regurgitated baby food.

 Colonies of Rock Cormorants are quite difficult to approach.
 These birds nest on the ledges of steep cliffs or jetties.

 Falkland Islands hold about 70% of the world population of Black-browed Albatrosses.

 These long-lived birds spend most of their lives soaring above the southern oceans and land during the breeding season.
 A wingspan of 2,5 m (8 ft) enables them to glide effortless.

 We loved watching their courtship displays when birds clack their beaks, raise bills skyward and fan their tails.

 Albatrosses lay one egg in the nest made of mud and guano.
 This tall pillar later is occupied by a fluffy chick.

-More information about wildlife photography and interesting images about our trip to the Falkland islands you can find in our blog.
+More information about travel arrangements and wildlife photography in the Falkland Islands you can find in our blog.

-If you have any queries or would like to leave a comment for our guestbook, please drop as an e-mail.
+If you have any queries or would like to leave a comment, please drop as an e-mail.
 We are always happy to hear from you.